 After the birth of our second child, I chose to become a stay-at-home mom.
-Because I left the workforce during my prime earning years, I often reflect on my career vs. full-time motherhood decision.
+Because I left the workforce during some of my prime earning years, I reflect on my decision.

-When I decided to return to full-time paid employment, I faced surprising difficulty finding a conventional corporate job despite the skills I had maintained and sharpened while on earning hiatus.
-Hiring managers, HR personnel, and other decision makers seemed unable to see past the “motherhood” label to the valuable skills of an experienced, well-educated woman who had remained an active and contributing member of society.
+When I decided to return to full-time paid employment, I faced difficulty finding a conventional corporate job despite the skills I had maintained and sharpened while on earning hiatus.
+Hiring managers, HR personnel, and other decision makers seemed unable to see the valuable skills of an experienced, well-educated woman who had remained an active and contributing member of society.
 I simply had not been paid for my most recent contributions.

 During those full-time motherhood years, I did what many moms do: